vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

 To do this you need a live Vipps account.
 We recommend testing with 2 NOK, even though 1 NOK is the smallest possible amount.
 1 NOK is not reliable, as it gets low priority in some systems.

+# What do we have to do with PSD2's SCA requirements?

+SCA (Strong customer authentication) is a security requirement, related to PSD2, to reduce the risk of fraud and protect customers data.

+Delegated SCA will be Vipps' primary way of solving the SCA requirements.
+For this solution Vipps is developing a SCA compliant solution that consists of a two factor authentication featuring either PIN or biometrics in addition to device possession.
+In addition Vipps will implement a Dynamic Linking according to the requirements.

+There is no need for any changes to your Vipps implementation.

 # Questions?